 6. Stadtbibliothek Stuttgart

 Similar to Oktoberfest but without all the fame, Volksfest is the second largest beer festival in the world.
 It attracts about 4 million visitors each year.
 There are 10 large beer tents and a large fair with rides, games, food, and more.
 The atmosphere is more laid back than Oktoberfest, and it is much more likely that you will be able to snag a spot at a table inside the tents.
-Unlike Oktoberfest, you're also allowed to stand inside without a seat at a table.
+Unlike Oktoberfest, you are also allowed to stand inside without first having a seat at a table.

 8. Schloss Solitude

 Located directly in the city, Schloss Solitude is a large palace built high on a hilltop in the west of Stuttgart.
 The views are great and the grounds are large with many trails and a large lawn area out front.
 Duke Carl Eugen von Württemberg built the palace in 1763 to be a lodge and hunting grounds.

 Stuttgart, the largest city in the greater Baden-Württemberg state, produces local wines in the summer months.
 White and rose are most prominent in this region.
 In the spring and summer months many vineyards have wine tastings.
 Vintners set up stands throughout their vineyards, sometimes with food or music, where people can try and purchase different wines.